Goldman Sachs Cell Therapy Day

 Goldman Sachs Cell Therapy Day summary

-• Allogeneic cell therapy is positioned as the next frontier, aiming for scalable, off-the-shelf solutions for hematologic malignancies, solid tumors, and autoimmune diseases.
+• Allogeneic cell therapy is positioned as the next frontier, aiming to democratize access and scalability beyond autologous approaches, especially for hematologic malignancies and autoimmune diseases.

-• Overcoming immune rejection is central, with strategies like 'cloak' (immune evasion) and 'dagger' (countering alloreactive T-cells) being developed.
+• Overcoming immune rejection is central, with strategies like 'cloak' (immune evasion) and 'dagger' (counteracting alloreactive T-cells) being developed and implemented.

-• ALLO-329, a dual CD19/CD70 CAR for autoimmune diseases, uses CRISPR editing and aims to address both B- and T-cell components; IND submission is planned for Q1 2025.
+• ALLO-329, a dual CD19/CD70 CAR for autoimmune diseases, leverages CRISPR-based editing and aims to address both B- and T-cell components of autoimmunity, with IND submission planned for Q1 2025 and proof-of-concept data by year-end 2025.

-• Early phase I data for Sana's CD19 asset in autoimmune and B-cell malignancies show promising safety and B-cell depletion.
+• Early phase I data for SC291 (CD19) in autoimmune and B-cell malignancies show promising safety and B-cell depletion, with further durability and efficacy data pending.

-• Site activation and patient recruitment are time-consuming but improving as awareness grows among rheumatologists and oncologists.
+• Site activation and patient recruitment remain time-consuming but are not seen as major rate-limiting factors as the field matures and awareness grows among clinicians.

 Partial view of Summaries dataset, powered by Quartr API